Header Top Bar

 • Proof of payment of fees

-Renewal of Product Licenses/Permits
+Product Licenses/Permits Renewal

 • Foods – 5 years

-• Cosmetic Products- 2 years
+• Food Supplements – 2 years

-• Medical Devices- 1 year
+• Medical Devices – 1 year

-• Drug Products- 1-2 years
+• Drug Products 1 to 2 years

 What are the 3 licenses and certificates that foreigner investors are required to obtain from the FDA in the Philippines?